phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 [^market-failure]:  "The 1987 vacancy rate in Toronto was 0.1 per cent, the lowest rate in 20 years."
 Rationales for Tenant Protection and Security of Tenure, pg 38.
 Literature from the 1980s is keen to press this point.
 My understanding is that the market crash in the 1990s significantly eased rents along with real estate prices, though I've yet look for a study or a lot of evidence.

+[^yee-1989]: Rationales for Tenant Protection and Security of Tenure, Gary Yee 1989 pg 50

 [^hulchanksi-laissez]: Hulchanski 1984, pg 27

 [^suttor-abriged]: Canadian Social Housing: Policy Evolution and Program Periods © Greg Suttor, 2016, pg 12